Kingmercy-Rayne/mosaic-reddit/README.md

 ## Operation

-Using the search-field, the user gets to choose a specific subreddit to pull data from, with r/pics being the default initial page.
+Using the search-field, the user gets to choose a specific subreddit to pull data from --with r/pics as the default page.

 ## Screenshots